a11yfirst/wordpress-plugin/README.md

 ## How to Install A11yFirst Plugin to Wordpress

 1. Down load the file from A11yFirst Project <a href="https://github.com/a11yfirst/wordpress-plugin">Wordpress Plugin Repo</a>
-2. Rename the folder name, A11yFirst editor" to distinguish from other wordpress plugin for now.(This step would not be neceesary soon.)
+2. Rename the folder name, "a11yfirst" to distinguish from other wordpress plugin for now.(This step would not be neceesary soon.)
 2. Upload this plugin to the `/wp-content/plugins/` directory.
 For more info, please see WordPress documentation, how to installing plugin - [Manual Plugin Installation information]( https://codex.wordpress.org/Managing_Plugins#Installing_Plugins)
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 For more info, [how to activate a plugin in WordPress](https://psdtowp.net/resources/wordpress-plugins/how-to-activate-plugin-wordpress.html)
 3. Go to A11yFirst Editor menu with [Project logo icon](https://a11yfirst.library.illinois.edu/images/allymascot300.png) and select "Basic Settings".
 Make sure to select 1)"A11yfirst" in the "Select the skin to load" and 2)"Wordpressbasic" for "Editor toolbar" under Post/Page Editor options